front-commerce/developers.front-commerce.com/source/docs/concepts/react-components-structure.md

 title: React components structure
 ---

-In Front Commerce we split our components in two categories: the **UI** components available in the `components` folder, and the **Business** components available in the `modules` and `pages` folders.
+In Front-Commerce we split our components in two categories: the **UI** components available in the `components` folder, and the **Business** components available in the `modules` and `pages` folders.